kubernetes/release/cmd/ci-reporter/README.md

 Usage:
   reporter [flags]
+  reporter [command]

+Available Commands:
+  completion  generate the autocompletion script for the specified shell github      Github report generator help        Help about any command testgrid    Testgrid report generator

 Flags:
   -h, --help                     help for reporter
-  -v, --release-version string   Specify a Kubernetes release versions like '1.22' which will populate the report additionally
+      --json                     Report output in json format -v, --release-version string   Specify a Kubernetes release versions like '1.22' which will populate the report additionally
   -s, --short                    A short report for mails and slack

+Use "reporter [command] --help" for more information about a command.

 ```

 ## Rate limits